linkarzu/linkarzu.github.io/_tabs/about.md

   to my YouTube channel.
 Usually each article is related to a video
 - So if you have questions related to an article, watch the video.
 Here's my [YouTube channel](https://www.youtube.com/@linkarzu){:target="\_blank"}

-## A bit about me

-- My journey in the IT world started when I decided to get my Cisco CCNA certification back in 2018.
-Then I realized that networking is just a small part of the landscape, so I've been trying to catch up to new technologies ever since.
-- I adapt quickly and connect the dots to understand how things work.
-If I don't know an answer, I'm not going to pretend I know and give you false information, I'll tell you to give me some time and come back with something useful.
-If for example I'm working with a docker container in a GCP VM, I'll document the whole process in case I need to re-do it.
-- I love taking notes, let's say for example I'm learning to deploy WordPress
-- I used to manage my notes in Google Docs but it's too slow to load, so migrated all my notes to Obsidian, so now everything is handled as markdown files and automatically uploaded to my private GitHub repo.

 ## I'm confused, is there more than 1 podcast?